Phlebotomy is the “art of drawing blood." This course consists of:

-- A motor skills component will include instruction in manual phlebotomy techniques and drawing and handling specimens.
+- Instruction on a variety of manual phlebotomy techniques and practices in manual phlebotomy techniques and drawing and handling specimens.

-- An attitude component discusses the public relations aspect of the job and job application.
+- An attitude and professionalism component discussing the customer services and ethical aspects of the job and job application.

 The course includes online theory, hands on lab, and a 100-hour clinical externship.
 BSC will help you get hands-on experience and training at a clinical site, so you gain the skills and confidence needed.
 You will be expected to be a “patient” on a weekly basis, as well as a phlebotomist.